Tanushree Banerjee

 project image Reducing Object Hallucination in Visual Question Answering

-Tanushree Banerjee, Olga Russakovsky
+Tanushree Banerjee.
+Advisor: Olga Russakovsky

 Independent Work Project, Spring 2023